hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 1661

-When they opened their baggage, they found that their money had been returned to them.
+When they opened their baggage, they found that their merchandise had been returned to them.
 They said, “O our father, what more could we ask for?
-Here is our money returned to us.
+Here are our trading goods returned to us.
 We can bring more food to our family, protect our brother, and obtain an extra camel-load of grain.
 That measure is easily secured.”

 # 1662